-Join Brandon Rich for an in-depth discussion in this video Understand AWS EC2, part of Amazon Web Services: Deploying and Provisioning.
+Join Brandon Rich for an in-depth discussion in this video Understand AWS EC2, part of AWS: Deploying and Provisioning.

 - [Host] When we talk about Compute resources in AWS, it all comes down to Elastic Compute Cloud, or EC2.
 EC2 instances are virtual machines that you launch in the AWS Cloud.
 They're created on demand, or when combined with more advanced AWS services in response to conditions you define.
 EC2 instances use a pay-as-you-go pricing model.
 You only pay for the time your instances are running.
 The cost varies on the type of instance you create.
 For example, an instance with more RAM costs more to run.